furiousgeorgem/furiousgeorgem/README.md

 # Hi, I'm George 👋

-I'm a data operations specialist and developer who lives for the "lightbulb moment" when a messy dataset finally snaps into place.
+I'm a music data operations specialist and developer who lives for the "lightbulb moment" when a messy dataset finally snaps into place.
 I spend most of my time at the intersection of music and code, building pipelines that turn high-volume metadata into something actually useful.
 My goal is always to make workflows faster, cleaner, and more accurate.

 ## What I Do